 - 114. Where harvesting operations are planned in dispersible soils, either: - a) no more than 30 per cent of the dispersible soil horizon, measured over any 20 metre length of track, may be exposed on extraction tracks or snig tracks.
-This must be achieved by either or both: - (i) maintaining topsoil cover where the topsoil is nondispersible; or or b) where the maximum allowable disturbance limits in (a) above cannot be achieved, operations must be limited to months with average rainfall erosivity of less than 900, and measures undertaken to ensure a 70 per cent groundcover within six months of the completion of harvesting or burning operations.

-(ii) using logging slash and walkover extraction techniques;
+This must be achieved by either or both: - maintaining topsoil cover where the topsoil is nondispersible; or - (ii) using logging slash and walkover extraction techniques;